Keto Matcha Smoothie (3g Net Carbs)

 While you can make this keto low-carb matcha smoothie without MCT oil, I still highly recommend this addition to your keto drinks as it contains many health benefits like:

 - boost your fat intake – on a keto diet, your daily macros should reach about 80% of fat, and it’s not always easy to reach this target.
-That’s why adding MCT oil in your keto smoothie or keto coffee is a great way to boost your fat intake, accelerate fat-burning and keep you full for hours.
+That’s why adding MCT oil to your keto smoothie or keto coffee is a great way to boost your fat intake, accelerate fat-burning and keep you full for hours.

 - Improve mind clarity